POPInNow/AutoAnalytics/README.md

 ## How does it work

-First create a model of some analytics events.
-It can be modularized arbitrarily however
-you see fit.
-Annotate that model with @AutoAnalyticsEvent
+Create a model and annotate it with `@AutoAnalyticsEvent`

 ```kotlin
 InteractiveAnalytics.kt